valentinsocha/labboite-documentation/README.md

 # LabBoîte documentation

 A website to list and present machines, tools and softwares available in LabBoîte, fablab of Cergy-Pontoise.
+Front side is available at this stage of the developement.

+See the live website : http://valentinsocha.fr/labboite/documentation-beta/

 ## Stack